These events are so much fun, we do them every year.

 Hops and Props, March 14

-Beer tastes better in Oshkosh – especially at Hops and Props!
-EAA’s annual premier beer-tasting event is back and bigger than ever.
+Beer tastes better in Oshkosh – especially during Hops and Props!
+EAA’s annual, premier beer-tasting event is back and bigger than ever.
 Tickets include unlimited samples of some of the finest beverages in the world, access to delicious food stations, live musical entertainment that will keep you on your feet all night long and a commemorative tasting glass.
 Representatives from the breweries you love are on hand to answer any and all questions you have about their craft.